Fred Hechinger

-Fredrick Hechinger (/ˈhɛkɪndʒər/; born on December 2, 1999) is an American actor.
+Fred Hechinger (/ˈhɛkɪndʒər/; born on December 2, 1999) is an American actor.
 He began his career with supporting roles in such films as the coming-of-age film Eighth Grade (2018), the period drama News of the World (2020), and the thriller The Woman in the Window (2021).
 Also in 2021, he starred in the Netflix horror The Fear Street Trilogy and the first season of the HBO anthology series The White Lotus.

 Hechinger portrayed Seth Warshavsky in the miniseries Pam & Tommy (2022).
 In 2024, he starred in the comedy film Thelma and the drama film Nickel Boys, and portrayed Caracalla in the historical action film Gladiator II.

 Early life

 Hechinger was born in New York City to parents Sarah Rozen and Paul Hechinger.
 His grandfather was The New York Times education editor Fred M. Hechinger.
 He grew up on the Upper West Side and attended Saint Ann's School, where his classmates included fellow actors Lucas Hedges and Maya Hawke.
 Hechinger was a teen reporter and studied at Upright Citizens Brigade.
 He is Jewish.